The Tesla Powerwall System is a unique energy storage system focused on function, cost effectiveness, and a sleek, compact design.

 Here are the assumptions –

-- 1. A typical consumer savvy homeowner can find a certified electrician to do the job for $500.
-This brings the total cost to $6,000.
+- 1. A savvy homeowner can find a certified electrician to do the job for $500.
+This brings the total cost to $8,300.
+(There may be additional permit fees, taxes, or connection charges as well).

 - 2. This 10 year warrantied system lasts for at least 15 years.